pgxn/rfcs/text/0003-meta-spec-v2.md

 This design adds significant complexity over and above that provided by the [v1 spec](0001-meta-spec-v1.md).
-The features and services planned for PGXN, including automated binary packaging require that complexity, however.
+The features and services planned for PGXN, including automated binary packaging, require that complexity.
 That said, the [v1 spec](0001-meta-spec-v1.md) remains valid and can continue to be used by projects unless they need additional metadata to support new features.

 We plan to develop an [SDK] and [CLI] to reduce or eliminate the toil of maintaining the metadata, and to automate conversion from the [v1